pallets-eco/flask-sqlalchemy-lite/docs/alembic.md

 ## Flask-Alembic

-[Flask-Alembic] currently expects Flask-SQLAlchemy, not Flask-SQLAlchemy-Lite.
-The only difference is that it expects `db.metadata` to exist.
-You can assign this after defining your base model.
+[Flask-Alembic] will use the engines configured by Flask-SQLAlchemy-Lite.
+You need to tell it about the metadata object for your base model.
+Multiple databases are also supported, see the Flask-Alembic docs for details.

 ```python
 from flask import Flask